solace-fi/solidity-challenge/README.md

 # Challenge
 Create and deploy (locally) an ERC20 token and a staking contract that will distribute rewards to stakers over time.
 No need for an app or UI.
 You can reuse published or open source code, but you must indicate the source and what you have modified.

+# Deliverable
+Create a PR from this repository and add all your codebase, tests, requirements and tool usage to your README.md

 ## User journey
 An account with some balance of the tokens can deposit them into the staking contract (which also has the tokens and distributes them over time).
 As the time goes by and blocks are being produced, this user should accumulate more of the tokens and can claim the rewards and withdraw the deposit.